Cardiology and Oncology team up!

-The cardio-oncology program at GHS provides collaborative evaluation between Oncologists and Cardiologists in the care of cancer patients who have received cancer drugs that may be cardio toxic or harmful to the heart.
+The cardio-oncology program at Prisma Health provides collaborative evaluation between Oncologists and Cardiologists in the care of cancer patients who have received cancer drugs that may be cardio toxic or harmful to the heart.
 The objectives of our program are to provide expert advice and guidance for patients who will undergo cancer treatment and aid in the prevention, monitoring and management of possible cardiac toxicities.

 The introduction of more successful anti-cancer treatments has contributed to improved survival rate in the United States.
 There are more than 12 million cancer survivors in the U.S. alone, and we realize that longer survival means we need to examine the long-term adverse effects on patients overall health and quality of life.
 Cardio toxicity, which means the heart becomes weaker and is not as efficient in pumping and circulating blood, is a common adverse effect of many cancer treatments.
 It may also affect patient survival and quality of life.

 When a patient is undergoing treatment for cancer, defeating the disease is the primary objective.
 But doctors now recognize that observing and treating the cardio toxic effects of that treatment can be just as important.

 If you have been diagnosed with cancer, it is important to know that heart problems can arise from chemotherapy, radiation and hormone cancer treatments.
 Patients who have heart or vascular conditions at the time they are diagnosed with cancer are especially vulnerable to the cardiovascular effects of cancer treatments.